superscribe-io/superscribe/docs/reference/system/activity.md

 ---
-description: REST and GraphQL API documentation on the Activity collection in Directus.
+description: REST and GraphQL API documentation on the Activity collection in Superscribe.
 readTime: 4 min read
 pageClass: page-reference
 ---

 # Activity

-> All events within Directus are tracked and stored in the activities collection.
+> All events within Superscribe are tracked and stored in the activities collection.
 This gives you full accountability
 > over everything that happens.
 [Learn more about Activity](/getting-started/glossary#activity).

 ---